timescale/docs/timescaledb/tutorials/monitor-django-with-prometheus.md

 ```

 <highlight type="tip">
-Replace the job_name “django” with whatever you’d like as a prefix for
+Replace the job_name "django" with whatever you’d like as a prefix for
 your Django application metrics in Prometheus.
-For example, “webapp”, etc.)
+For example, "webapp", etc.)
 </highlight>

 #### Restart Prometheus